samwell-ho/openpgp-ca/doc/src/details.md

 1. Key creation for users can be [performed by the OpenPGP CA admin](keys-create.md).
 In this case,  because the OpenPGP CA creates the user's key, it can also generate all of the required certifications on its own.
-OpenPGP CA never saves the secret key material to disk.
+OpenPGP CA never saves the private key material to disk.
 But, this method is still more risky than the alternative.

 2. The alternative is that users [create their own keys](keys-import.md).